huggingface/transformers/docs/source/model_doc/xlmroberta.rst

 Tips:

+- XLM-R is a multilingual model trained on 100 different languages.
+Unlike some XLM multilingual models, it does not require `lang` tensors to understand which language is used, and should be able to determine the correct language from the input ids.
 - This implementation is the same as RoBERTa.
 Refer to the `documentation of RoBERTa <./roberta.html>`__ for usage examples as well as the information relative to the inputs and outputs.